stevana/stateful-pbt-with-fakes/README.md

     > funding agencies to pay for all the work involved.
 In that light,
     > starting a company is a natural way for a researcher to make an
     > impact on industrial practice—and so far, at least, it seems to be
-    > succeeding.”
+    > succeeding."

-A cynic might argue that there’s a conflict of interest between doing research and education on one hand and running a company that sells licenses, training and consulting on the other.
+A cynic might argue that there's a conflict of interest between doing research and education on one hand and running a company that sells licenses, training and consulting on the other.

-Let me be clear that I’ve the utmost respect for John, and I believe what he says to be true and I believe he acts with the best intentions.
+Let me be clear that I've the utmost respect for John, and I believe what he says to be true and I believe he acts with the best intentions.
-Having said that let me try to address John’s points.
+Having said that let me try to address John's points.

-#### Stateful and parallel testing isn’t as useful as pure testing
+#### Stateful and parallel testing isn't as useful as pure testing

 I think many people will agree that separating pure from side-effectful code is good practice in any programming language, and I do agree with